 We hear carbs get trash-talked all over the place and we’re always quick to defend them.
-Carbohydrates are your brain’s main fuel source and they also deliver really important nutrients, like B vitamins and the type of fiber your healthy gut bacteria love.
+Carbohydrates are your brain’s main fuel source and they also deliver really important nutrients.
+Nutrients like B vitamins and the type of fiber your healthy gut bacteria love.
 BUT, not all carbs are created equally.
-So, we implore you…. instead of cutting carbs as your 2017 resolution, why not cut more processed carbs (foods made from white flour or any processed flour… often also called “wheat flour” so don’t be tricked!) and reach for the nutrient packed, fiber rich ones instead?
+So, we implore you…. instead of cutting carbs as your 2017 resolution, why not cut more processed carbs (foods made from white flour or any processed flour) and reach for the nutrient packed, fiber rich ones instead?

 Here are our favorite ways to incorporate healthy carbs into your diet:

-- Try overnight oats for breakfast.
 If you’re a diehard cold cereal eater, you might just love overnight oats.
 Because the rolled oats are soaked in milk overnight, they’re just as fast (maybe faster?) than cereal.
-Since the rolled oats are whole grains, with minimal processing, you’ll get major fiber benefits that help keep you fuller for longer.
+Since the rolled oats are whole grains, with minimal processing, you’ll get major fiber benefits.

 Are you trying to eat healthier carbs in 2017?
 What’s your favorite less processed carb?